 The amount of Council tax you pay depends on which of the bands your property has been allocated to according to its value.

 Council tax contributes to 18% of our overall funding.

 Grants for specific purposes

-We also receive income from fees charged for certain council goods and services, for example licences and planning permission.
+We also receive income from fees charged for certain council goods and services such as car parking, licencing and planning permission for example.

 Denbighshire County Council must account for its investment in its fixed assets (‘Capital’) separately from the day to day running of the organisation (‘Revenue’).

 Fixed assets are things like buildings, roads, schools and vehicles which are expected to have a benefit lasting more than one year.

 The Capital budget is funded by the Welsh Government’s Capital Settlement, by prudential borrowing, specific grants or capital receipts.

 Each year the Council produces a 3-year capital plan that details where it is likely to spend its funds.
 All bids for capital funding are reviewed by the Council’s Capital Scrutiny Group (a group made up of elected members and senior officers) before being considered for inclusion in the Capital Plan.